astevko/htmx-fastapi-service/.github/README.md

 1. **Build Failures**: Check the Actions logs for specific error messages
 2. **Authentication Errors**: Verify Docker Hub credentials are correct
 3. **Permission Errors**: Ensure repository has proper permissions for packages

+### Security Scanning Issues

+If you see "Resource not accessible by integration" errors with SARIF uploads:

+1. **Enable Code Scanning**: Go to repository Settings → Security → Code scanning → Set up code scanning
+2. **Check Permissions**: Ensure the workflow has `security-events: write` permission
+3. **Alternative**: Use the dedicated `security-scan.yml` workflow for comprehensive scanning

+The security scanning is set to `continue-on-error: true` so it won't block your Docker builds.

 ### Manual Testing